 Once you’ve measured your window size, navigate to our wooden blinds collection and choose the colour and material of your choice.
 As we offer free samples, it might be worth comparing a few different slat sizes, colours and finishes (faux, real, grain etc.) before purchasing.
-Once you have decided on your preferred option, simply enter the measurements (width and drop) of where your blind will hang and then toggle between the slat sizes (25mm, 35mm and 50mm).
+Once you have decided on the slat width choice blinds, simply enter the measurements (width and drop) of where your blind will hang and then toggle between the slat sizes (25mm, 35mm and 50mm).
 You will notice a slight difference in price as you toggle between these so just be aware that you’ve made the right decision before purchasing.

 We hope you have gathered enough information to make an informed decision when choosing the right sized slat for your blind.
 It’s pretty simple, if you stick with the logic of opting for a slat size that is a relative size to your window, then you should have a great blind that gives the window the covering it deserves!